 No matter the level of stalking charges that a person faces, the potential penalties for conviction are serious.
 Therefore, anyone facing stalking allegations should take steps to protect themselves and consult with a Rockland County lawyer.

 Should I Hire an Attorney for a Stalking Case?

 Anyone in Rockland County who serves as their own attorney following an accusation of stalking is putting their case at risk unnecessarily.
 This is true of both misdemeanor as well as felony charges.
 While the decision to hire an attorney can only be made by the person accused of a crime, there are numerous benefits to seeking legal counsel.

 In many cases, the right attorney could obtain a reduction in charges or an outright dismissal.
 This is often possible thanks to our team’s thorough understanding of the law as well as the justice system within this area.
 An attorney could also rely on their skill and experience to negotiate a favorable that might not be possible for a person to obtain on their own.
 Most importantly, the challenges that come with a stalking trial can be too much for someone without legal training.

 Speaking with a Rockland County Stalking Attorney

 Allegations of stalking can ruin a person’s life.
-Not only must that person deal with the potential criminal penalties for a conviction, but when these allegations involve stalking a household member, the court may mark the case as an incident of domestic violence.
-This can affect a person’s family life, job, and even force them to move out of their home.
+Not only must that person deal with the potential criminal penalties for a conviction, but when these allegations involve a household member, the court may mark the case as an incident of domestic violence.
+This can affect a person’s family life, job, and force them to move out of their home.